Factbox: What's next for Hong Kong's protest movement

 July 9 - Lam says extradition bill is “dead”.
 Critics are not convinced.

-July 1 - Hong Kong protesters smash up The Hong Kong legislative building, marking a direct challenge to Beijing.
+July 1 - Protesters smash up the Hong Kong legislative building, marking a direct challenge to Beijing.

 June 21 - Black-clad, anti-extradition protesters flood streets of Hong Kong.